wickedcodeninja/APA-FunFlow/README.md

  - Units of Measure Analysis

 The main language is based on the Fun language introduced in the book by Henkin et al. It has polymorphic types, Sums and Pairs and Let is generalized.
-Unfortunately, I found out only last minute that let generalisation has a serious bug:

-The function `test f = let p = f in p` is given the totally wrong type `test :: forall a b . a -> b`.
-Fortunately, the example programs supplied to test the analysis' don't make use of let bindings and are thus reliable.

 For Control Flow Analysis (CFA) we have extended the basic syntax of the FUN language to support the construction en destruction of binary Sums and Products.
 These kind of types can be named by the programmer and for CFA their creation points will be tracked.